JJScar/JJSCar/README.md

 # Gm GM!
 JJS Here
 A Cairo | Starknet builder, an active contributor on [OnlyDust](onlydust.xyz) and a security researcher.

+I specialise in Cairo, but also love doing some full-stack work.

+You can see my work in the pinned repos.

 For a deaper understanding of what I have done already, see my pinned repos, or navigate the full list.
 For my presance on other platforms see the links below!

 [![YouTube](https://gist.githubusercontent.com/cxmeel/0dbc95191f239b631c3874f4ccf114e2/raw/bb4634715f95ebb209b4e0bcdd4d2d98fe64c64c/youtube-compact.svg)](https://www.youtube.com/@jjsonchain)